 The question of time in Antarctica is a tricky one.
 At the South Pole the lines of longitude, which give us different time zones around the globe, all meet at a single point.
 Most of Antarctica experiences 6 months of constant daylight in summer and 6 months of darkness in winter.
 Time starts to feel a little different without the normal markers for day and night.

 Scientists working in Antarctica generally stay in the time zone of the country they departed from, but this can cause some issues.
 For example, on the Antarctic Peninsula you can find stations from Chile, China, Russia, the UK and many other countries.
 You can imagine that if all of these neighbouring stations, keep to their home time zones it could get a little confusing trying to share data and resources without accidentally waking one another up in the middle of the night!

 For travellers with Aurora Expeditions, we generally stay on Ushuaia time – unless we’re travelling to the Falkland Islands and South Georgia.
 Then we adjust to their local times, changing as we travel.

 If you stand at the South Pole, you are at the southernmost point on Earth.
 It doesn’t matter which way you look, every direction is north.
 So why do we talk about the Antarctic Peninsula as being in West Antarctica, and the section directly south of Australia as East Antarctica?

-It’s based on the prime meridian, the imaginary line which passes through Greenwich in the UK at 0 degrees of longitude.
-If you stand at the South Pole and face towards Greenwich, everything to your left is west and everything to your right is east.
+It’s based on the prime meridian, an imaginary line which passes through Greenwich in the UK at 0 degrees of longitude.
+If you stand at the South Pole and face towards Greenwich, everything to your left is west Antarctica and everything to your right is east Antarctica.